 - Don’t ignore other highly effective activities like email marketing.

 - Don’t assume that you are reaching all or even the vast majority of your target audience with your social media activities.
 Members of your target audience still exist outside of the social sphere.

-Social media is here to stay, but it is by no means the only way to get your message out and attract new customers.
-It is fair to say that social media is in a league of it’s own when it comes to building relationships and publiooshing content, but a multi-channel approach is far more likely to achieve positive, sustainable results.
+Social media is here to stay, but is by no means the only way to get your message out and attract new customers.
+It is fair to say that social media is in a league of it’s own when it comes to building relationships, but a multi-channel approach is far more likely to achieve positive, sustainable results.